aanandiyadav-design/aanandiyadav-design/README.md

 </p>

 <p align="center">
-  📊 I work on problems where analysis needs to hold up technically and still lead to a clear decision.
+  📊  I build models, test hypotheses, and turn large datasets into decisions.
+  Focused on predictive modeling, experimentation, and the intersection of machine learning and business performance.
 </p>

 ---

-## About
+## 👩🏻‍💻 About

-I’m a fourth year BCom student at UBC Sauder focused on Business Analytics.
+I’m a fourth year BCom student at UBC Sauder concentrating in Business Analytics.

 Most of my work sits close to real decisions.
-I like working through large datasets, cleaning them properly, identifying what is actually driving the outcome, and turning that into something clear enough for another person to use.
+I like working through large datasets, identifying what is actually driving the outcome, and turning that into actionable insigts.
 A lot of what interests me sits at the intersection of machine learning, experimentation, risk, and business performance.

 Recently, I’ve been spending more time on predictive modeling, A/B testing, NLP, feature engineering, and model evaluation.
 I’m especially interested in regression analysis, classification, statistical testing, and the practical side of using data science tools to improve decision quality.